 Love Addiction can be loosely defined as a dysfunctional relationship between two people in which one person strives, almost compulsively, to 'fix' the other person.
-A characteristic behavior in Love Addiction is enabling, in which the love addict ignores problem behavior in the other person or makes excuses for them in order to continuously feel needed or to live up to a faulty sense of responsibility for that person's conduct.
+A characteristic behavior in Love Addiction is enabling.
+The love addict ignores problem behavior in the other person or makes excuses for them to continuously feel needed or to live up to a false sense of responsibility for that person's conduct.

-As children growing up in a dysfunctional family, love addicts come to believe that needs and wants are supplied by someone or some force outside of the self.
-This belief is hazardous to self-esteem, self-growth and independence.
-As adults, we are the only real creators of our own inner sense of peace, happiness and self-esteem- the rest is just illusion.
+As children growing up in a dysfunctional family, love addicts believe that needs and wants are supplied by someone or some force outside of the self.
+This belief is hazardous to self-esteem, self-growth, and independence.
+As adults, we are the only real creators of our own inner sense of peace, happiness, and self-esteem- the rest is just an illusion.

-To start, it is necessary to understand we have common patterns in love-addicted relationships.
-Some patterns of love addiction: falling in love too quickly into relationships; ignoring unhealthy behaviors of one's partner; trying to control our partner's behavior so that we feel comfortable; allowing our partner's mood to bring us down; having unrealistic expectations that a romantic relationship will fill 'all' your needs and wants; and trying to 'fix' whatever problem arises in our partner's life instead of allowing them to fix it themselves.
+Some patterns of love addiction: falling in love too quickly into relationships; ignoring unhealthy behaviors of one's partner; trying to control our partner's behavior so that we feel comfortable; allowing our partner's mood to bring us down; having unrealistic expectations that a romantic relationship will fill 'all' your needs and wants, and trying to 'fix' whatever problem arises in our partner's life instead of allowing them to fix it themselves.

 When we succumb to these inappropriate and harmful behaviors and choices, we lose the connection to ourselves by handing our power over to another.
-In a love-addicted situation, these toxic behavioral patterns become the foundation of a relationship and develop into comfortable, yet unhealthy patterns.
+These toxic behavioral patterns become the foundation of a relationship and develop into comfortable yet unhealthy patterns in a love-addicted situation.

 Our emotional maturity dictates our ability to manage and monitor our emotions and to determine the emotional state of others.
 A high degree of emotional maturity allows us to think before we act, take responsibility for our lives and actions, and respect the independence of others.
 In this way, communication barriers in relationships and unhealthy behavioral patterns can be overcome.